 Paradise Lost is one of them for sure with their newest concoction Medusa.
 Jumping styles like the chameleon does colors.
-We saw them wallow down Gothic Metal lane – as in Draconian Times (1995) or experimenting with electro-pop, synthie madness on Host (1999) and Believe in Nothing (2001).
+We saw them wallow down Gothic Metal lane – as in Draconian Times (1995), or experimenting with electro-pop, synth madness on Host (1999), and Believe in Nothing (2001).
 One would think Depeche Mode just whelped a twin on those two – with a taste of A-ha.
 Loki help me.

-Not much of clear voice anymore, even if the band left some for the listener to behold.
+Not much of clear voice anymore exists on this newest record.
+Even if the band left some for the listener to behold.
 And there is a return to the style in Medusa – the title track.
-Yet Nick Holmes‘ ever-present croaks, the heavy riffing and the crisp, short solos really provide the backbone of this record.
+Yet Nick Holmes‘ ever-present croaks, the heavy riffing, and the crisp, short solos really provide the backbone of this record.
 And it really takes Holmes to stretch lyrics like so much blackened bubble-gum – one of the trademarks of Paradise Lost.

-Now, by mid-point Medusa seriously takes on some steam.
-This new-found energy starts with the title track.
-And you absolutely need to savour the solo on this one.
+Now by mid-point, Medusa seriously takes on some steam.
+This newfound energy starts with the title track.
+And you absolutely need to savor the solo on this one.
 One would think Tony Iommi just sauntered over from Black Sabbath.

 I like the staunch, tough no bullshit airs of Blood and Chaos, sounding like Amon Amarth’s latest for a moment.
-Not that they are going viking all of a sudden.
+Not that they are going Viking all of a sudden.
 Yet they are on the move to the North.
 Because Until The Grave seriously errs on the territory bands like Insomnium are on.
 And all this with a level of oomph Nick Holmes did not display before.
-With a stellar solo again to boot.
+With a stellar solo to boot again.
 Quite unsurprisingly both of them tracks feature as videos in Nuclear Blast’s mighty music collection.